0xFableOrg/0xFable/README.md

 **This will load the test private key locally, and avoid the need for you to click your wallet every time a transaction is made!**

+**IMPORTANT**: You will need to use two separate browsers (or two separate profiles) to test the game with two different accounts.
+It may work to some extent with two different tabs, but any reload will reset the address.

 ## Commands

 See the [Makefile](/Makefile) for a description of all top-level make commands.